 We are operating with a soft opening that allow us to offer the best of our service and the best food starting to break in the machine for import.

-Once we will obtain liquor license we will have a full menù and will be open for a great Dinner too, with Italian imported beers and wines.
+Once we will obtain wine and beer license we will have a full menù and will be open for a great Dinner too, with Italian imported beers and wines.

 Her passion for cooking reflects the value that has food for us Italians as convivial means for being familiar and friendly.